-Best casual sneakers for travel
+Best sneakers for travel

 Best slip-ons for travel

-“Sabahs are the ultimate travel shoe because not only do they slip on and off with complete ease, but they are suitable for so many different climates.
-I wear the same pair to the beach that I wear in the winter with wool socks.
-Their supple leather molds to your foot making them super comfortable even after a long flight, and the unfussy design keeps them very lightweight, she promises.
+Abra Boero, the founder and creative director of Off Season Rockaway, calls Sabahs “the ultimate travel shoe,” because they not only slip on and off with complete ease, but are suitable for so many different climates.
+“I wear the same pair to the beach that I wear in the winter with wool socks.”
+Their supple leather molds to your foot, making them super comfortable even after a long flight, and the unfussy design keeps them very lightweight, she promises.

 Best boots for travel